 Therapy works best when you and your therapist jointly set goals and regularly check in about your progress towards them.
 A goal might be to reduce the conflict in your marriage, form a warmer, healthier connection with a teenage son or daughter, alleviate depression that stems from adverse childhood experiences so that you can feel happier, or manage anxiety in a triggering work, school or parenting situation.
 The length of therapy depends on the nature of your issues.
 I believe that effective therapy can be brief.
 Some clients work through specific issues in five sessions while others want to work for longer periods, exploring significant themes in their relationships and their families of origin.

-I am a mother of three, a wife of twenty years, a daughter, sister and trusted friend, and I draw upon the wisdom and humility gained from these life experiences.
+I am a mother of three, a wife of twenty-two years, a daughter, sister and trusted friend, and I draw upon the wisdom and humility gained from these life experiences.
 I was trained as a family systems therapist, which means that I don’t believe that personal problems or diagnoses exist in a vacuum.
 I strive to understand your challenges in terms of the complex set of psychological and social systems in which they developed.
 My overall approach thoughtfully selects from well-established, evidence-based psychological theories and modalities, including: